-A cooperative arrangement with Davenport University allows Grace Bible College students to earn two bachelor degrees: a Bachelor of Religious Education degree from GBC as well as a second bachelor's degree from Davenport University.
+A cooperative arrangement with Davenport University allows Grace Bible College students to earn two bachelor degrees: a Bachelor of Religious Education degree from Grace Bible College as well as a second bachelor's degree from Davenport University.
 The dual-degree program is designed to prepare students for higher-level career work in a variety of business and business related fields.
 Students will learn to think creatively and recognize opportunity in a dynamic economy.
 A biblical worldview and Christian character formation will enable students to excel in both their career field and in civic responsibility.
 In addition to the Bachelor of Business Administration in Management detailed below, students may select from a variety of other majors offered at Davenport University.
-For further information about the degree options, you should contact the GBC Registrar.
+For further information about the degree options, you should contact the Registrar's Office at Grace Bible College.
 Italics indicate courses taken at Davenport University.